 But wait.
 The manner in which the Morrowan beds are selectively preserved in only a few locations totaling perhaps 800 square miles is a strong indication that the Morrow itself was a victim of subaerial erosion.
 There seems to be general agreement among North American stratigraphers that the Morrowan Age lasted an uncommonly brief six million years (circa 318 to 312 mybp).
 Could it be that the widespread North American unconformity is actually the same one at the top of the North Texas Morrow and not the one at its base?
 The Birdwell karst event unquestionably happened during an erosional cycle, and the recent discovery of Morrowan rocks in this area gives us two unconformities, hence two different durations of time, from which to choose.
 If karsting occurred contemporaneously with the unconformity at the base of the Morrow, then an absolute time measurement would yield an answer of somewhere between 325 to 320 mybp.
 If the karsting occurred in conjunction with the unconformity at the top of the Morrow, we would expect the age of cavern formation to be closer to 312 to 310 mybp.

-The borehole was almost horizontal when it entered the top of the cavern fill at 4520′ MD (4320′ TVD) and it remained very nearly flat and straight all the way to a final total depth of 6980' MD.
+The borehole was almost horizontal when it entered the top of the cavern fill at 4520′ MD (4320′ TVD) and it remained very nearly flat and straight all the way to a final measured depth of 6980'.
 We can say that, at the very least, the cavern/cenote is 2400 feet (730 meters) long in a one-dimensional northwest-southeast alignment.
 We have no way of knowing how close that entry point was to the nearest cavern wall.
 Nor do we know how far the bottom of the borehole was from exiting the opposite wall of the karst feature when drilling finally ceased.
 The cavern is surely more extensive than we can prove, but we do not know by how much.

 By comparison, the Big Room in Carlsbad Caverns is not quite 4000 feet (1200 meters) long, 625 (190 meters) feet wide, and 255 feet (78 meters) high at its tallest point.
 But then, we’ve had all the detailed measurements on Carlsbad for decades; we have only a single borehole about eight inches in diameter in the entire Birdwell anomaly.